nicolaspearson/react.antd.fuse/README.md

 Starter project for React built using Typescript, MobX, Ant Design, and FuseBox.

-There is a custom MobX router implemented from this great example [hacker-routing-mobx-router5](https://github.com/eugenkiss/hacker-routing-mobx-router5)
+This project uses a custom MobX router implemented from this great example [hacker-routing-mobx-router5](https://github.com/eugenkiss/hacker-routing-mobx-router5)

 ### Running the project